Revati2103/trackit/README.md

 # Trackit

-Downtime detector is a web app that provides immediate text alerts to users via Twilio sms service when a monitored website goes down.
+Trackit is a webapp that allows users to access and manage all their financial data at one place.

 ## Table of Contents